vlfedotov/kong/CONTRIBUTING.md

 of the Plugin Development Guide.

-To give visibility to your plugin, we advise that you post an announcement thread on the [mailing list](https://groups.google.com/forum/#!forum/konglayer).
+To give visibility to your plugin, we advise that you post an announcement thread on [Kong Nation](https://discuss.konghq.com/).
 A good title for such an announcement would be something like:

 ```